mrtz-j/FelizReactNative/README.md

 # Feliz React-Native

 A Test app using F# with Fable and React-Native with Expo.
+Following this [guide](https://docs.expo.dev/tutorial/introduction/)

 ## How to run